SlickSpider/stupidFlatEarthers/README.md

 # stupidFlatearthers

-## This Project will incule silly things flerfs say/do
+## This Project will include silly things flerfs say/do